About Panama Canal Sailings

 The Canal Transit

-Transiting the Panama Canal is the centerpiece of the sailing — and it deserves it.
-The Miraflores Locks are the most visited; your ship is raised (or lowered) in three stages using a gravity-fed system with no pumps.
+Transiting the Panama Canal is the centerpiece of the sailing.
 The entire transit takes about 8-10 hours and guests typically gather on deck for the full experience.
 Narration is provided throughout.

 Caribbean Ports

-Eastbound sailings typically stop at Grand Cayman, Costa Rica (Puerto Limón), and Cartagena, Colombia before or after the canal transit.
-These are genuinely excellent ports — Cartagena in particular is one of the most beautiful colonial cities in the Americas.
+Eastbound sailings typically stop at Grand Cayman, Costa Rica, and Cartagena, Colombia — one of the most beautiful colonial cities in the Americas.

 Planning for 14 Nights

 Panama Canal sailings require real commitment — 14 nights is a significant vacation investment.
-The extended length means more time to experience the ship, multiple sea days ideal for relaxation, and a passenger demographic that tends toward experienced travelers.
-These are not typical first-cruise sailings.
+The extended length means more time to experience the ship and multiple sea days ideal for relaxation.

 Insider Tips